javierromancsa/OSS-real-time-ingestion-enrichment/README.md

   ![Architecture](https://github.com/javierromancsa/images/blob/main/images01.JPG)

 ## Brief Summary
 This solution will be using Apache Kafka as the primary ingestion plataform.
-Kafka is becoming the standard technology in the OSS commnunity becuase of the following properties:
+Kafka is becoming the de-factor standard technology for event streaming becuase of the following properties:
-- It's a distributed event streaming platform use by "80% of the Forture 100 companies".
+- It's an Opensource distributed event streaming platform use by "80% of the Forture 100 companies".
 - It can handle large volumes of data and is a highly reliable system, fault tolerant and scalable.
 - It can handle large real-time data and messages with very low latency.